jozipug/ipythontalk_12Apr2014/README.md

 ### IPython console to play with
 If you do not feel like installing anything find an online IPython console [HERE](https://www.pythonanywhere.com/try-ipython/)

+### Links
+Some of the image links in the notebook will be broken, sub with your own.